 Travellers will then be treated to Natchez, Mississippi, one of the most important European settlement sites.
 Continue on to Nashville, known as the most important city in country music via Memphis, home of ‘Sun Records.

-Return flights from Dublin to Atlanta with American Airlines.
+Return flights to Atlanta

 1 checked bag per person roundtrip